YipengHu/COMP0197/README.md

 >All visual examples will be saved in jpg files, without graphics.

-Then, go to each individual tutorial directory and run individual train script, e.g.
+Then, change directory `cd` to each individual tutorial folder and run individual train script, e.g.
 ``` bash
 python train_pt.py
 ```